-- (i) Funding liquidity risk the risk that the Fund will not be able to meet the expected and unexpected current and future cash flows without affecting either its daily operations or its financial condition; and - (ii) Asset/Market liquidity risk the risk that the Fund will be unable to liquidate assets in an orderly fashion without incurring loss on liquidation.
+(i) Funding liquidity risk - the risk that the Fund will not be able to meet the expected and unexpected current and future cash flows without affecting either its daily operations or its financial condition; and

+- (c) Liquidity risk (continued): - (ii) Asset/Market liquidity risk the risk that the Fund will not be able to liquidate assets in an orderly fashion without incurring loss on liquidation.
 This usually stems from illiquid markets or market disruptions.

-The Fund's rules provide for the daily creation and cancelation of shares and it is, therefore, exposed to the liquidity risk of meeting shareholders' redemptions at any time.
+The Fund's rules provide for the daily creation and cancelation of shares and it is therefore exposed to the liquidity risk of meeting shareholders' redemptions at any time.
 The Fund has in force appropriate guidelines governing payment procedures for shareholders encashing their shares.